MENU

 Rash Guard Shorts

-We often go night snorkeling on the island, although we cannot guarantee that conditions will permit it each week.
+We often go night snorkeling on the island, although we cannot guarantee that conditions permit it each week.
 However, there is no way to borrow or rent these lights, and each person night snorkeling must have a working light; two people may not share a light.
-There are many great dive lights available, but we recommend any light by Pelican.
+Many great dive lights are available, but we recommend any light by Pelican.
 The more battery power in the light, the brighter it will be.
 Bright is good when you are swimming around in the dark!
-This is a great one, the Pelican 2410 NEMO™ LED Flashlight, which costs between $60 and $80 and requires 4 AA batteries.
+The Pelican 2410 NEMO™ LED Flashlight is a great one that costs between $60 and $80 and requires 4 AA batteries.